maxdarque/prisma-docker/README.md

 <br />

 - Project uses [graphcool/prisma](https://github.com/graphcool/prisma), Docker and AWS RDS MySQL.
-- The goal to is create a graphql server with [`graphql-yoga`](https://github.com/graphcool/graphql-yoga), `prisma` and AWS RDS MySQL.
+- The ultimate goal to is create a graphql server with [`graphql-yoga`](https://github.com/graphcool/graphql-yoga), `prisma` and AWS RDS MySQL.
+- In this repo, we are focused on setting up `prisma` so it can talk to our MySQL instance
 - Please feel free to make suggested improvements and raise issues.

 ## Current status